 The aphelion is the point in the planet’s orbit that is furthest from the Sun.
 So, it is the endpoint of the major axis that is furthest from the Sun.

-The closest Mercury comes to the Sun is about 46 million miles.
-The farthest Mercury travels from the Sun is about 70 million miles.
+The closest Mercury comes to the Sun is about 46 million kilometers.
+The farthest Mercury travels from the Sun is about 70 million kilometers.